ccoutant/gabi-stage/docsrc/elf/08-pheader.rst

     below.

 ``p_align``
-    As “Program Loading” describes in the processor supplement, loadable process segments must have congruent values for ``p_vaddr`` and ``p_offset``, modulo the page size.
+    Loadable process segments must have congruent values for ``p_vaddr`` and ``p_offset``, modulo the page size.
     This member gives the value to which the segments are aligned in memory and in the file.